yourisev/chat/README.md

 # chat
-First SpringBoot Web Socket Project, Building a Simple Chat App Here we have a front end in HTML/CSS and JavaScript.
+SpringBoot Web Socket Project, Building a Simple Chat App Here we have a front end in HTML/CSS and JavaScript.
 Users have to be added to the chat to be able to see the messages in this chat.
 ![image](https://github.com/yourisev/chat/assets/69630866/b18aad0e-1dfa-4c42-b94b-7f0357a768be)